Overture to Death: Plot summary

-Chief Inspector Roderick Alleyn investigates and quickly learns a mischievous child named Georgie Biggins had, two days prior, rigged the piano with his 'Twiddletoy' and water pistol so that water would squirt whenever someone pressed the soft pedal.
-However, the water pistol was replaced with Jocelyn's revolver.
-It seems the switch happened sometime on Saturday, the day before the murder.
-Everyone knew about Jocelyn's revolver and anyone could have sneaked into the rectory hall and the rig the piano.
-However, a young volunteer tells Alleyn that she played the piano and used the soft pedal not an hour before Miss Campanula was murdered.
-But the hall was crowded with guests soon afterward and no one messed with the piano at that time.
+Chief Inspector Roderick Alleyn investigates and quickly learns a mischievous child named Georgie Biggins had, the day before, rigged the piano with his 'Twiddletoy' and water pistol so that water would squirt whenever someone pressed the soft pedal.
+However, the water pistol was replaced with Jocelyn's revolver sometime on Saturday, the day of the murder.
+Everyone knew about Jocelyn's revolver and could have sneaked into the rectory hall to rig the piano.
+A young volunteer tells Alleyn that she played the piano and used the soft pedal not an hour before Miss Campanula was murdered.
+There must be another aspect to the revolver.

-Alleyn wonders if the intended victim was Miss Prentice.
-She only backed down from the piano solo just minutes before the murder.
-Everyone also has a stronger motive to kill her over Miss Campanula.
-Miss Prentice witnessed Henry and Dinah in flagrante delicto and threatened to tell their fathers about it.
-She had wicked fights with Miss Campanula and often told the rector mean things about her friend under the guise of making a confession.
-She hated Mrs. Ross.
-However, everyone also has a motive to kill Miss Campanula.
-The rector is the main heir to her estate which makes Dinah a rich woman, rich enough to marry Henry Jerningham.
-Miss Campanula wrote a threatening letter to Mrs. Ross over her affair with Dr. Templett which both of them lied about.
+Alleyn wonders if the intended victim was Miss Prentice, asking her if she has enemies.
+Her reply is indirect.
+He considers how she backed down from the piano solo minutes before the murder.
+The two are both disliked.
+Both use confession to the rector to complain about the other.
+Each attacks a different couple with threats.

 Alleyn concludes the intended victim was always Miss Campanula.
-The revolver was rigged in such a way that the safety catch could easily be turned on and off.
-Had the intended victim been Miss Prentice, the murderer could have easily switched the safety off quickly and easily even in full view of the audience.
+The revolver was rigged in such a way that the safety catch could easily be turned on and off, and was on when the young volunteer played.
+Had the intended victim been Miss Prentice, the murderer could have easily switched the safety off quickly and easily in full view of the audience.

 Since the victim was always intended to be Miss Campanula, Alleyn reasons her killer can only be Miss Prentice.
-Only Miss Prentice could have known she would drop out of the piano solo, even though she had resisted doing so for days.
-Miss Prentice always hated Miss Campanula and things came to a head on Saturday evening when she misinterpreted a hug Miss Campanula gave to the rector.
-This sent her into a tailspin and decided to murder her alleged best friend.
-Although the Jerninghams suggest Miss Prentice may be insane, Alleyn disagrees and thinks she is just playing up for leniency.
+Only Miss Prentice knows she might drop out of the piano solo at the last minute.
+The competition between the two women comes to a head on Saturday evening when Eleanor misinterprets a hug Miss Campanula gave to the rector.
+This sent her into a tailspin and led her to murder her best friend.

+The Jerninghams suggest Miss Prentice may be insane.
+Alleyn disagrees and thinks she is playing up for leniency.